 PLA’s Professional Development Theory of Change is a guide library professionals can use to chart their own path toward becoming data-driven leaders, community advocates, stewards of the public library and its values, and networked innovators.
 The Theory of Change helps library professionals identify professional growth opportunities aligned with these critical roles, recognize and build upon the competencies and skills needed to support them, and see how their own professional development links to important outcomes in their library work and the library’s impact in the community.

 Professional development is at the heart of what we do at PLA.
 The Theory of Change rethinks how the public library field can approach—and PLA can support—professional development.
-We’re excited to introduce this new way of thinking about professional development later this year.

 Strategic Planning for Professional Development: How PLA's Theory of Change Will Advance a Vision for the Public Library Field (PDF, 38 pgs.)